a man's hands in handcuffs and is arrested for assault and battery

 You can depend on Van Elswyk Law to protect your rights and work to win an acquittal.
 At the same time, Brice will weigh the strength of the evidence against you and advise you of your best options.
 Above all, he will work in your best interests and stand by you every step of the way.

-Contact Our Experienced Sarasota Assault and Battery Defense Attorney
+Contact Our Experienced Sarasota and Bradenton Assault and Battery Defense Attorney

 Being charged with assault and battery can jeopardize your freedom and your future, so having aggressive representation is essential.
 Contact Brice Van Elswyk today to get started on your defense.